Accounting Regulatory Bodies

 IASB is committed to developing and approving a single set of global accounting standards (that is known as International Financial Reporting Standards), which require transparent and comparable information for the general purpose of financial statements.

-functions of IASB
+Purposes and Objectives of IASB

 The IASB arrogated its privately-funded accounting standard-setting responsibility for the establishment of a single set of global accounting standards (i.e. IFRS) w.e.f.
 1st April 2001 From IASC, adopting all International Accounting Standards (IASs) and special interpretation committee in existence.
+The Board Members of IASB come from nine countries and possess diverse knowledge and skills.
+Each member has one vote on technical and other matters.
+IASB comprises more than 100 worldwide accounting and financial organisations from 80+ countries.

 • Assist the board of IASB in the development of future International Financial Reporting Standard (IFRS) and the review of its existing IFRSs;

-• Help the board of directors in promoting the concept harmonisation of regulations, Accounting Standard, procedures and methods relating to the presentation of financial statements by reducing the number of alternative accounting treatments permitted by IFRS;
+• Help the board of directors in promoting the concept harmonisation of regulations, Accounting Standards, procedures and methods relating to the presentation of financial statements by reducing the number of alternative accounting treatments permitted by IFRS;

 • Helping the National Standard-setting committees in the development of the National Standards;